 PAESSAGES, FINDING MORANDI

-Conceptualized through both painting and photography, Paessages, Finding Morandi is a transformational study of the late landscape paintings (1933-1964) of Bolognese painter Giorgio Morandi as he reached a point of total abstraction in his artistic vision.
+Referencing the late landscape paintings (1933-1964) of Bolognese painter Giorgio Morandi as he reached a point of total abstraction in his artistic vision

 All Images © 2026 Kate Beck/Artists Rights Society (ARS), New York